Salary Commensurate with experience/qualifications.

 Participates in the general social media plan of the department including Facebook posts and events, twitter feeds, department website and email marketing.

 Education and Experience

-Preference given for work experience in a city or county library system.
+Preference given for related experience in animal services or volunteer programs.

 Must possess a valid driver license; new employees with an out-of-state license must obtain a valid Utah Driver License within sixty (60) days of hire date (exceptions for military personnel and their dependents).
 Employees driving a personal vehicle while on county business must maintain the minimum vehicle liability insurance as specified in the Utah Code.

 Knowledge, Skills, and Abilities

-This position may require the driving of a motor vehicle; skill in operating a motor vehicle in a safe manner; ability to ensure motor vehicle is operating in a safe manner; knowledge of Utah motor vehicle rules and regulations.
+This position requires the driving of a motor vehicle; skill in operating a motor vehicle in a safe manner; ability to insure motor vehicle is operating in a safe manner; knowledge of Utah motor vehicle rules and regulations.

 The above statements are intended to describe the general nature and level of work being performed by persons assigned to this job.
 They are not intended to be an exhaustive list of all duties, responsibilities and skills required of personnel so classified.
-All requirements are subject to possible modifications to reasonably accommodate individuals with disabilities.
+All requirement are subject to possible modification to reasonably accommodate individuals with disabilities.